Mayo River State Park — Mayo Mountain Access, Rockingham County, NC | Delia Knight, REALTOR® | Howard Hanna Allen Tate Real Estate

 Q: What types of properties can you find near Mayo River State Park?

-A: The area includes a mix of historic brick and mill-era homes in Madison and Mayodan, rural tracts with acreage near the park's river access points, and ranch-style homes that represent some of the most affordable prices per square foot in the Piedmont Triad.
-For a full picture of what's currently available, search active listings across Rockingham County or explore inventory specifically in Reidsville for more variety at different price points.
+A: The area includes historic mill-era and brick ranch homes in Madison and Mayodan, rural tracts with acreage near the Stoneville and Deshazo Mill access areas, and a mix of smaller homes on larger lots throughout Rockingham County.
+Prices across this corridor remain among the most affordable per square foot in the Piedmont Triad.
+Browse available listings in Stoneville or search across Rockingham County for the full picture.

 Q: If you're thinking about selling your home near Mayo River State Park, what should you know before listing?